juancarlucci/energy-grid/README.md

 ### The Cache: The Storage Room

-Role: The InMemoryCache in Apollo Client is the storage room in RAM, holding grid data (e.g., Grid:1, Grid:2) for fast retrieval.
+Role: The InMemoryCache in Apollo Client holds grid data (e.g., Grid:1, Grid:2) in RAM for fast retrieval.

 Normalization: Data is split into objects by ID (e.g., Post:1, Post:2) with query keys (e.g., Query.GetGridData) acting like catalog cards pointing to them.
 This avoids duplicates and speeds up access.

 In Action: Initial query data is cached, and subscription updates for id: "1" refresh the cache, keeping the UI in sync without redundant server calls.

-### WebSocket Server: The Local Publishing House
+### WebSocket Server: The Local Warehouse and Press (provides both static and live data)

-Role: Defined in server.cjs, this is an independent publishing house—not part of HQ—producing and delivering real-time grid updates via subscriptions-transport-ws.
-Running locally at ws://localhost:4000/graphql, it sends new voltage readings for id: "1" every 3 seconds to HQ’s courier line (WebSocket link), keeping the dashboard current.
+Role: Defined in server.cjs, this is a local warehouse supplying static grid data and a live press sending real-time updates via subscriptions-transport-ws.
+Running at ws://localhost:4000/graphql, it delivers voltage readings for id: "1" every 3 seconds to HQ’s courier line (WebSocket link), keeping the dashboard current.

-### GraphQLZero: The Remote Warehouse

-Role: A distant supplier of static books (initial grid data), accessed via HQ’s delivery truck (HTTP link).

 ### Project Structure